Fraud

 We also provide Embedded Banking whereby we outsource certain aspects of the end customer interface which allows our Embedded Banking clients to provide the end customers with FSCS eligible protected deposit accounts.
 To deal with any suspected fraud related issues for these types of accounts, you should reach out to our Embedded Banking client servicing the deposit account in the first instance.

-To contact the Beneficiary Bank, you can find the Beneficiary Bank’s details on FCA’s Financial Services Register at https://register.fca.org.uk, or the Beneficiary Bank’s proprietary website.
+• For UK regulated institutions: you can find the beneficiary bank’s details on the FCA’s Financial Services Register - https://register.fca.org.uk - or the Beneficiary Bank’s proprietary website.

 Other useful resources